-Summer gave a quick smile as she hung up for her very nature-loving family.
+Summer gave a quick smile as she hung up on her very nature-loving family.
 She sniffed once and wrinkled her nose.
 The scent of her plants warred with the fake lavender and vanilla of her candles and… something else.
 She inhaled deeply, trying to catch the curious musky scent that her plants and the candles failed to cover.
 It eluded her, so she shrugged it off.

 Chalking the odd scent up to “just another urban smell,” she went about microwaving her dinner and firing up her gaming computer.
 Laying a cold beer bottle and a warm Hungry Man meal next to a multi-thousand-dollar computer caused her mouth to twitch up into a smile at the dichotomy.
 Summer gave one last listen, hearing Ms. Next-Door-Neighbor settle in for yet another night of trash television while Mr. Next-Door-Neighbor warming up his acoustic guitar.
 Cocking her head slightly, she could hear her neighbor on the other side, definitely not married, starting in loudly and enthusiastically with another customer.
 She slipped a pair of high-end, noise-canceling headphones over her overly sensitive ears.

 Summer sighed into the apparent silence, her shoulders relaxing, and her mouth momentarily going slack at the sudden lack of auditory input combined with the smell dampening candles.
 Being a werewolf in an urban environment was so hard.
-She cherished the modern comforts that allowed her to tune out humanity and it’s press upon her senses.
+She cherished the modern comforts that allowed her to tune out humanity and its press upon her senses.

 Which is how she was caught completely unaware when the man who had been masked by the smell of plants attacked.